Apr 25-28, 2016

 - from Chiang Rai - it's one straight bus ride from Chiang Rai at the bus station.
 Take the Green Bus and you get off at Mae Sai city center bus station.
 Take a waiting red taxi to the border, B15, 10 mins

-- from Chiang Mai - there is a straight bus all the way to Mae Sai.
-Take the Green Bus at the Chiang Mai bus station, Arcade Bus Station, Terminal 3, B319 for VIP seats to Mae Sai city proper, ~4.5 hours.
-Then take the red taxi to the border, B15, 10 mins
+- from Chiang Mai - there is a direct bus all the way to Mae Sai.
+Take the Green Bus at the Chiang Mai Arcade Bus Station, Terminal 3 (platform 20/21), B347 for VIP seats (B223 a/c seats) to Mae Sai city proper, 5 hours.
+Then take the short ride by red taxi to the border, B15, 10 mins

 Things to do, Places to go in Mae Sai